-To bring an adopted child to the United States from the Marshall Islands, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determine who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Republic of the Marshall Islands, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 In addition to U.S. immigration requirements, you must also meet the following requirements in order to adopt a child from Marshall Islands: